Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.regionHealthCheckServices.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Retrieves the list of all HealthSource resources (all regional) available to the specified project.

-To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.regionHealthSources.aggregatedList({ project: "project",  });

-/*
-Deletes the specified HealthSource in the given region */ await gapi.client.compute.regionHealthSources.delete({ healthSource: "healthSource", project: "project", region: "region",  });

-/*
-Returns the specified HealthSource resource in the given region.
-*/
-await gapi.client.compute.regionHealthSources.get({ healthSource: "healthSource", project: "project", region: "region",  });

-/*
-Create a HealthSource in the specified project in the given region using the parameters that are included in the request.
-*/
-await gapi.client.compute.regionHealthSources.insert({ project: "project", region: "region",  });

-/*
-Lists the HealthSources for a project in the given region.
-*/
-await gapi.client.compute.regionHealthSources.list({ project: "project", region: "region",  });

-/*
-Updates the specified regional HealthSource resource with the data included in the request.
-This method supportsPATCH semantics and uses theJSON merge patch format and processing rules.
-*/
-await gapi.client.compute.regionHealthSources.patch({ healthSource: "healthSource", project: "project", region: "region",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionHealthSources.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Flags the specified instances to be immediately removed from the managed